 In 2019, the CPA-TV production studio moved into the Charlottesville Community Media Center, inside York Place on the Downtown Mall.
 The center provides full-service production facilities, training classes, and field video equipment for community use.

-The Charlottesville Community Media Center will offer annual memberships to citizens and organizations, providing full access to these production facilities as well as airtime on CPA-TV.
-Multimedia training classes will be offered by skilled instructors.
-More information on memberships, classes and studio access is forthcoming.
+The Charlottesville Community Media Center offers annual memberships to citizens and organizations, providing full access to these production facilities as well as airtime on CPA-TV.
+Multimedia training is offered by City staff and online training modules are provided by skilled professionals.

 CPA-TV maintains an office in the Charlottesville Community Media Center at York Place on the Downtown Mall.
 If you have any questions or concerns about CPA-TV programming, please call David Dillehunt, Multimedia Services Manager at 434-970-3114.